Skip to content

 --title <text>New title

---description <text>New description (plain text or HTML)
+--description <text>New description (plain text or HTML; plain text is auto-wrapped in <p> tags)

 --priority <p>New priority